sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/migrate.md

 # Migration Docs for Kustomize

-The old method of deploying Sourcegraph with custom scripts is now [outdated and deprecated](../deprecated/index.md).
+The old method of deploying Sourcegraph with custom scripts has been deprecated.
 Instead, the new setup uses Kustomize, a Kubernetes-native tool, for configurations.
 This guide explains how to migrate from the old setup to the new one.

 >NOTE: Both the old custom scripts and Kustomize only create manifests for deployment and don’t change any existing resources in an active cluster.